25 April 2018

 The absence of the (five) “European Presidents” (“no time”) at the opening and festivities on 1 June tells something about these eurocrats.
-They do not value European projects that are delivered without waste, without corruption, without EU-money and within time.
-They do not have to, because they are not held accountable by a functioning European parliament or elections.
 In a referendum in 1992 (64%) of the Swiss voters said a clear ‘yes’ to this project, and there was clear political legitimacy.

 At the end of the Cold War in 1989, Switzerland also looked to the EU.
 There was not much choice in 1990 and the EU was only dedicated to its core business, until the overambitious Maastricht Treaty.